stamourv/recipes/lentils-and-brown-rice.md

 * Fills my rice cooker completely.
 More would make a mess.
 You may want to adapt for different-sized rice cookers.
-* Could use some broth instead of the water (then may not be vegetarian).
 * Any seasoning could work, really.
+Adding some tomato paste and umami seasoning both work well.
-* And other vegetables could work too: corn, green beans, olives, etc.
+* In theory, adding other vegetables could be nice.
+I've tried green beans, corn, and sliced black olives.
+None of these are as good as plain tomatoes.
+YMMV.
-  Canned is easier.
 * I've read about people starting by heating the oil in the bottom of the rice cooker first, then browning the garlic, then adding the rest of the ingredients.
 That sounds delicious and definitely worth trying.